College of Engineering

 Students who are employed full or part time should, in consultation with their academic advisor, reduce their enrollment to a level appropriate to their work load.

 Only students admitted to the College of Engineering or the Graduate School will be allowed to enroll in engineering courses.
-The academic dean will consider petitions for exceptions to the preceding statement because of legitimate reasons for qualified nonengineering students enrolling in engineering courses.
+The dean's office will consider petitions for exceptions to the preceding statement for qualified nonengineering students with legitimate reasons for enrolling in engineering courses.

-Students wishing to receive transfer credits for engineering courses taken at other institutions must submit official transcripts to The Office of Undergraduate Admissions prior to being admitted to WSU.
+Students transferring credits for engineering courses taken at other institutions must submit official transcripts to The Office of Undergraduate Admissions prior to being admitted to WSU.
 Transfer course evaluations may require the student to provide course descriptions and syllabi to the College of Engineering for evaluation.

-Degree-bound WSU students should speak with an advisor before enrolling in courses at another institution.
+Degree-bound WSU students should speak with a departmental academic or faculty advisor before enrolling in courses at another institution.

 The Bachelor of Science degree programs in aerospace engineering, biomedical engineering, computer engineering, electrical engineering, industrial engineering, product design and manufacturing engineering, and mechanical engineering are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
 The Bachelor of Science degree program in computer science is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.
-A Bachelor of Science degree in engineering technology is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.
+The Bachelor of Science degree in engineering technology is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.